Sadman-26/behance-dribble-extention/README.md

 4. **Wait for completion**
    - All media will be downloaded as a ZIP file
-   - Third-party videos will be listed in a `third-party-videos.txt` file
+   - Third-party videos will be listed in a `third-party-videos.xlsx` file (Excel format)
    - The ZIP file will be named `username-work-name.zip`

 ## How It Works